Committee for the Strategic Enhancement of Autonomous Systems Research

 What is Autonomous Systems Research?

 - By way of a working definition, autonomy implies the ability of a system (often a machine with one or several processing units) to perform functional tasks that involve dynamically executing a “decision cycle” in much the same fashion as a human.
-That decision cycle can be described as a loop of Sense, Observe, Orient, Decide, and Act.
+That decision cycle can be described as a loop of Observe, Orient, Decide, and Act (OODA) or Sense, Think, and Act (STA).

-- The system can operate and adapt to changing circumstances with reduced or without human control.
+- An autonomous system can operate and adapt to changing circumstances with reduced or without human control.
 Such a system may or may not interact with the physical environment and will exhibit at least some combination of four identifying characteristics: it will be Cognizant, Taskable, Adaptable, and Ethical.
-This autonomy results in the delegation of a decision to an authorized entity to take action within specific boundaries, but without prescriptive rules.
+This autonomy results in the delegation of a decision to an authorized entity to take action within specific boundaries, and with or without prescriptive rules.

-- To be autonomous, a system must have the capability to independently compose and select among different courses of action to accomplish goals based on its inputs, knowledge and understanding of the world, itself, and the situation.
-The primary intellectual foundation for autonomy stems from artificial intelligence (AI), the capability of computer systems to perform tasks that normally require human intelligence (e.g., sensing, perception, conversation, decision-making).
+- To be autonomous, a system must have the capability to independently compose and select among different courses of action to accomplish goals based on its inputs, knowledge, and understanding of the world, itself, and the situation.
+A primary intellectual foundation for autonomy stems from Artificial Intelligence (AI), which provides the capability of computer systems to perform tasks that normally require human intelligence (e.g., sensing, perception, conversation, decision-making).

 Contact